 Archive or delete older meetings and appointments.
 For best performance, Microsoft recommends having less than 5000 items on a Calendar.
 This is especially helpful for others viewing your calendar.

 Don't send attachments with meeting invites.
 Store and share attachments via OneDrive or some other network or cloud space that attendees can access.
 This helps keep the size of people's calendars smaller and allows for attachment updates without resending meeting requests.
-If you receive an invite with an attachment, save it to your network space then delete the attachments from the meeting.
+If you receive an invite with an attachment, save it then delete the attachment from the meeting.

 Article number: